top of page

 Game schedules:

-Our JV and Varsity teams will play locally on Wednesday nights but will also have several weekend games and will travel to Indianapolis a minimum of twice during season (minimum of two 50 mile trips required by the state).
-Buses will be provided for the JV and Varsity teams for out of town trips only and players will be required to ride the team bus.
+Our JV and Varsity teams will play locally on weeknights but will also have several weekend games and will travel to Indianapolis a minimum of twice during the season (minimum of two 50 mile trips required by the state).
+Buses are not provided, and student drivers are not permitted to drive themselves to games.
 There will also be an end-of-season sectional tournament for the Varsity team with the winner of the championship moving on to the semi-finals of the state tournament.

 Off-Season Opportunities

-Stick skills start in September go twice a week through the end of October.
-(This is not mandatory.)
+Stick skills start in September at Castle North Middle School and go twice a week through the end of October.
+Beginning November, we will have conditioning at WEC twice a week.
+Fall opportunities are not mandatory.

 If you have any questions please send us an email at castlegirlslacrosse@gmail.com.